benson-tseng/hellojavaFX/README.md

 15. state pattern  (Charlie)
 16. facade pattern (Charlie)

-good luck for all the student struggling in the Jenny Huang's courses :D
+good luck for all the student struggling  the Jenny Huang's courses :D